pskowronek/pskowronek/README.md

 ### Hi!
 I'm Piotr Skowronek.
 *  *  *  *  *

 I'm a software geek, tinkering with computers and programming since the '90s when I was in primary school.
 I started with Pascal, then dived into ASM x86 to later explore plethora of different languages.
-Throughout all the years, Java is still the language of choice for more advanced projects.
+Throughout all the years, Java ☕️ is still the language of choice for more advanced projects.
 From time to time, I try out other things or return to low-level programming (like Arduino ASM).
-I’ve worn many hats in my tech career: engineer _aka_ individual contributor, technical lead, engineering manager.
-I'm also a devoted fan of open-source.
+I've worn many hats in my tech career: engineer  _aka_ individual contributor 👷, technical lead 🚀, engineering manager 👔.
+I'm also a devoted fan of open source 🌐🔓.

 <!--
 **pskowronek/pskowronek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.